seek-oss/vocab/README.md

 }
 ```

-Vocab will automatically parse these strings as ICU messages, identify the required parameters and ensure Typescript knows the values must be passed in.
+Vocab will automatically parse these strings as ICU messages, identify the required parameters and ensure TypeScript knows the values must be passed in.

 ```tsx
 t('my key with param', {name: 'Vocab'});